Absolute Integrative

 Bone broth has gone from a cozy home remedy to a global health trend.
 People sip it like tea, add it to smoothies, or grab it in powder form.
 But here's the real question: does bone broth protein actually work — and what can it really do for your health?

-Let’s break down the science, nutrition, and practical uses behind this ancient wellness favorite.
+Let's break down the science, nutrition, and practical uses behind this ancient wellness favorite.
+Pairing bone broth with holistic nutrition plans like those at Absolute Integrative Physical Medicine can support your overall wellness journey.

 What Exactly Is Bone Broth?